 What is cloud computing?
-Everything you need to know from public and private cloud to software as a service | ZDNet
+Everything you need to know about the cloud, explained | ZDNet

-What is cloud computing?
+What is cloud computing, in simple terms?

-Cloud computing is the delivery of on-demand computing services -- from applications to storage and processing power -- typically over the internet on a pay-as-you-go basis.
+Cloud computing is the delivery of on-demand computing services -- from applications to storage and processing power -- typically over the internet and on a pay-as-you-go basis.

-Rather than owning their own computing infrastructure, companies can rent access to anything from applications or servers from a cloud service provider.
-Providers can benefit from significant economies of scale by providing the same services to a wide range of customers.
+Rather than owning their own computing infrastructure or data centers, companies can rent access to anything from applications to storage from a cloud service provider.

-One benefit of using cloud computing services is that firms can avoid the upfront cost and complexity of owning and maintaining their own IT infrastructure, and instead simply pay for what they use.
+One benefit of using cloud computing services is that firms can avoid the upfront cost and complexity of owning and maintaining their own IT infrastructure, and instead simply pay for what they use, when they use it.

-Cloud computing underpins a vast number of services, from consumer offerings like Gmail and Netflix to enterprise workloads, providing the arrays of processors needed for artificial intelligence.
+In turn, providers of cloud computing services can benefit from significant economies of scale by delivering the same services to a wide range of customers.

+Cloud computing underpins a vast number of services.
+That includes consumer services like Gmail or the cloud back-up of the photos on your smartphone, though to the services which allow large enterprises to host all their data and run all of their applications in the cloud.
+Netflix relies on cloud computing services to run its its video streaming service and its other business systems too, and have a number of other organisations.

-Cloud computing is becoming the default option for many services: software vendors are increasingly offering their applications as services over the internet rather than standalone products as they try to switch to a subscription model.
+Cloud computing is becoming the default option for many apps: software vendors are increasingly offering their applications as services over the internet rather than standalone products as they try to switch to a subscription model.
 However, there is a potential downside to cloud computing, in that it can also introduce new costs and new risks for companies using it.

 Why is it called cloud computing?

-A fundamental concept behind cloud computing is that the location of the service, and many of the details such as the hardware or operating system it is running on, are often largely irrelevant to the user (although this is not always the case in practice).
-It's with this in mind that the metaphor of the cloud was borrowed from old network schematics, in which the public telephone network (and later the internet) was often represented as a cloud to denote that the underlying technologies were irrelevant.
+A fundamental concept behind cloud computing is that the location of the service, and many of the details such as the hardware or operating system on which it is running, are largely irrelevant to the user.
+It's with this in mind that the metaphor of the cloud was borrowed from old telecoms network schematics, in which the public telephone network (and later the internet) was often represented as a cloud to denote that the just didn't matter - it was just a cloud of stuff.
+This is an over-simplification of course; for many customers location of their services and data remains a key issue.

 What is the history of cloud computing?